shsagir/play-area-sync/docs/billing-contact.md

 ## The difference between Billing Contact and Company

 The Billing Contact is part of a [Company](/company) on fortrabbit.
 Within the fortrabbit Company you can create multiple Billing Contacts and then assign individual Apps to either Billing Contacts.
 You could also create multiple Companies to achieve that, but with multiple you can still manage the same team on the Company.

 ### Creating a Billing Contact

+Each Company comes with one Billing Contact out of the box, when creating a Company, you also create a Billing Contact.
+For most cases this is enough.
+But in some cases you might want to separate billing within one Company.
+So you can create multiple Billing Contact under one Company like so:

+* Dashboard Home >
+* Companies >
-You can create a Billing Contact in the Dashboard > Your Account > Companies > {{ Your Company }} > "New Billing Contact" button.
+* {{ Your Company }} >
+* Hit the **New Billing Contact** button

 Follow the steps.
 You will be asked for an invoice address and a payment method.
 This will give you an empty Billing Contact, no costs, as long as you don't assign an App to the Billing Contact.
 You must be Owner of the Company for this.
 You might need to book a Company Plan to enable more Billing Contacts.

 ### Deleting a Billing Contact

 You cannot, because they are bound to previously created invoices and are needed for our accounting.
 You can, of course, delete or move all Apps away from a Billing Contact so that it becomes inactive and no more bills will be created for it.
 As the Billing Contact also contains an archive of previously issued invoices, you can always access your old invoices.

+To completely delete all invoices and all associated Apps, you can also [delete the Company](/company#toc-deleting-a-company).

 ### Changing the billing e-mail address

 Each month we'll send an invoice and send a link by e-mail.
 You can change this e-mail to go directly to your book keeping department.

-Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Invoice e-mail".
+* Within the Dashboard (Home) >
+* Companies (Your Company) >
+* Billing Contact >
+* **Invoice e-mail**

 ### Changing the invoice address

 Your invoices contain the street address of your organization.
 You will be asked for that while setting up a Billing Contact.
 You can change this invoice address (for future invoices) at any time like so:

-Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Invoice address".
+* Dashboard > Companies > {{ Your Company }} >
+* Billing Contact >
+* **Invoice address**

 ### Changing the payment method

 A valid payment method is required to use the fortrabbit services.
 Each Billing Contact has an associated payment method.
 When creating a Company you can choose between different [payment method options](/billing#toc-payment-methods) and enter your credentials. fortrabbit will charge on a monthly basis [after usage](/billing#toc-consumption-based-billing).
 Change the payment method of a Billing Contact like so:

-* Dashboard > Companies (Your Company) > Billing Contact > "Payment method"
+1. Dashboard > Companies > {{ Your Company }} >
+2. Billing Contact >
+3. **Payment method**

 Changing the payment method is required when your credit card expired or you which to switch from one payment option to another.
 Changing the payment method will affect future payments and will also be used to balance possible open invoices.

-### Changing the Billing Contact of an App

-In the [Dashboard](dashboard), go to your [App](app) and hit the "Change ownership" button.
-Here you can change the Company (and the [team](collaboration)), as well as the Billing Contact (only affects billing).
-You must be Owner of the Company for this.

-### Moving an App from one Billing Contact to another

-In case you want the App to be billed from another credit card or bank account but still want to keep the team of the App the same: You simply change the Billing Contact of the App.
-You first need to have at least two Billing Contacts with your Company.

 ### Adding a VAT IN

-It is recomended to add your VAT IN to your Billing Contact when your company is registered in the European Union.
+It is recommended to add your VAT IN to your Billing Contact when your company is registered in the European Union.
 This can save you (and us) upfront value added taxes.
 Please see our [tax topic](/billing#toc-taxes).
 To enter your VAT IN:

-1. Login to the Dashboard
-2. Go to "Your Account"
-3. Go to your Company
-4. Click on "VAT IN"
-5. Enter your companies VAT IN
+1. Dashboard > Companies > {{ Your Company }} >
+2. Billing Contact >
+3. **VAT IN**

 Please mind that we need to validate the VAT IN.
 So the number you enter needs to match the correct format.
 Please mind that your VAT IN is not the tax number.
 The correct number should start with your country code.
 Our VAT IN looks like so:

 Entering the VAT IN will change how VAT will be charged for future invoices, entering the VAT IN can not affect past invoices.

 ### Changing the Billing Contact of an App

-1. Go to the App in the Dashboard, click the "Change ownership" button
-2. This will open a form, where you choose a different Billing Contact

-This action can only be executed by Owners or Admins of a Company.
-The App will then be billed on the old Billing Contact until that day of change and from the next day on to the new Billing Contact.
-For example: If you move your App on the 15ths of a month to the Billing Contact of another Company, it will be billed until the 15ths to the old Billing Contact and starting from the 16ths to the new Billing contact.
+In case you want the App to be billed from another credit card or bank account but still want to keep the team of the App the same: You simply change the Billing Contact of the App.
+You first need to have at least two Billing Contacts with your Company.
+Then, please see the instructions with [app article](app#toc-changing-app-ownership) on how to change ownership of an App.